heatht13/equity-options-trading-bot/README.md

 ## To Do

 * Write MD and exchange task management like i do in decision handler
+* Need to (properly) close all processes upon insufficient funds or market close.
+* Need to integrate limit orders.
+Paying spread is not fun
+* Potentially add some timeout logic to the queues and sockets
 * Need to add support running from remote
-* Need to log to files at some point
-* Potentially add some timeout logic to the queues and sockets
 * Have server respond with list of symbols that fail to subscribe
 * Need to get api keys from webull
 * If decide to build book, seperate md from signal generator and stream it to both signal generator and book